apache/flink-statefun/docs/sdk/modules.md

 under the License.
 -->

-Stateful Function applications are composed of one or more ``Modules``.
+Stateful Functions applications are composed of one or more modules.
 A module is a bundle of functions that are loaded by the runtime and available to be messaged.
 Functions from all loaded modules are multiplexed and free to message each other arbitrarily.